amcgregor/paste/README.md

 An anonymous pastebin web application service… just without the "service" part.
 Or the "web application".
 Intended for reasonable length snippets, with a green light for links that ought to fit within an IRC message.
 Utilizes no external assets of any kind, and no "server-side" storage.

+For those tiny code samples that happen to be multi-line or require indentation, such as is the case with Python.

 ### License